My Quiet Kitchen

 1. Next, add the jalapeños and spices, and cook for 1 to 2 minutes.

-2. Add broth, green chiles, TVP or soy curls, corn, beans, salt and pepper.
+2. Add the broth, green chiles, TVP or soy curls, corn, beans, salt and pepper.

-two photos showing chili before and after adding cashew milk.
+two photos showing the white chili before and after adding cashew milk.

-1. If cooking in the Instant Pot, just give everything a stir, lock on the lid, and cook on high pressure for 4 minutes.
+1. If cooking in the Instant Pot, just give everything a stir, lock on the lid, and cook at high pressure for 4 minutes.
 Then carefully quick release the pressure.

-For the stovetop method, bring the soup to a simmer, and cook for about 10 minutes, stirring occasionally.
+For the stovetop method, bring the soup to a simmer, and cook for 10 to 15 minutes, stirring occasionally.

-2. While the chili cooks blend the cheesy cashew milk.
+2. While the chili is cooking, blend the cheesy cashew milk.
 When the chili is done, stir in the cashew milk, then let stand for 10 minutes.

 There are many ways to add creaminess to soups and chilis without using dairy.
 For this recipe I decided to go with homemade cashew milk.
 If you need a nut-free option, I've included a few ideas below and in the Notes section of the recipe.

-Cashews make the chili nice and creamy, add a small amount of fat to make it more filling, and act as a substitute for cream cheese, which is usually added to traditional white chili recipes.
+Cashews make the chili nice and creamy.
+This also adds some fat, which makes it more filling, and acts as a substitute for cream cheese, which is usually added to traditional white chili recipes.

 two bowls of white bean chili with garnishes.

-Another option is to whisk 2 tablespoons of arrowroot starch into 1 cup of unsweetened soy milk.
-Heat this briefly in a small saucepan until thickened, then whisk into the finished chili.
+• Arrowroot - another option is to whisk 2 tablespoons of arrowroot starch into 1 cup plain, unsweetened non-dairy milk.
+Heat briefly on the stovetop until thickened, then whisk it into the finished chili.
 Adjust salt and lime juice, as desired.

 RELATED: if you enjoy Instant Pot soup recipes, don't miss this Lentil Cabbage Soup.

-Just like any other soup or chili, the flavor of white chili gets even better overnight, making it perfect for meal prep.
-Leftover chili can be stored in an airtight container in the refrigerator for up to 5 days.
+Just like any other soup or chili, the flavor of white chili gets even better overnight.
+So it's perfect for meal prep!
+Store chili in an airtight container in the refrigerator for up to 5 days.

 close up of white chili in a bowl topped with lime wedge and jalapeño